Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs: Introduction

-\cref{thm:main} implies the corresponding result for {\sc Feedback Vertex Set}, as it is equivalent to \textsc{Max $\{P_2\}$-Block Graph}.
+Theorems~\ref{thm:main} and~\ref{thm:P5sP1} imply corresponding results for {\sc Feedback Vertex Set}, as the latter problem is equivalent to \textsc{Max $\{P_2\}$-Block Graph}.
 The condition for ${\cal C}$ to be finite is critical for our proof technique.
 Nevertheless, we still have the corresponding result for {\sc Even Cycle Transversal} as well: for $sP_3$-free graphs, the cases $\cC=\{P_2,C_3,C_5,C_7,\ldots\}$ and $\cC=\{P_2,C_3,C_5,\ldots,C_{4s-3}\}$ are equivalent.
 Note that we cannot make such an argument for {\sc Odd Cycle Transversal}, as arbitrarily large bicliques are $2P_3$-free.